rose-m/monoone/README.md

 # Monoone

-This is _the one_ monorepo that contains all business logic ever.
+This is _the one_ monorepo that combines:

+- Protobuf definitions
+- Go backend implementation
+- gRPC gateway
+- gRPC Typescript Client
+- React App